Spring Pea Risotto with Mint & Pancetta

 A note from my kitchen to yours.

-This Spring risotto version balances creamy Arborio rice with sweet peas, crisp pancetta, and fresh herbs—comforting enough for a cozy dinner, but light enough for warmer evenings ahead.
-It’s the kind of dish that encourages you to slow down a little, stir patiently, and enjoy the process as much as the final plate.
+This Spring risotto balances Arborio rice with sweet peas, crisp pancetta, parmesan cheese, and fresh herbs.
+It is beautiful dish that encourages you to slow down a little, stir patiently, and enjoy the process as much as the final plate.

 And while risotto has a reputation for being complicated, it’s really just about rhythm and attention.
 Once you understand the process, the possibilities become endless with every changing season.